 Take a look at these examples to get a feel for how in-depth a brand style guide can be:

-- Adobe Corporate Brand Guidelines.
-Adobe has covered every conceivable way to use the corporate brand.
-This comprehensive guide includes direction on the brand’s editorial voice and how to use their logo in print, online, on trade show signage, on promotional merchandise and more.
-They even cover appropriate fonts and how to appropriately use trademark symbols.
+- Walmart Corporate Brand Guidelines.
+Walmart has covered every conceivable way to use its corporate brand.
+This comprehensive guide includes direction on the brand’s editorial voice and how to use their logo in print, online, on promotional merchandise and more.
+They even cover appropriate fonts and how to correctly use logos, icons and taglines.

 - Mozilla Style Guide.
 Mozilla has an online style guide to help its open source community understand how to use its logos and trademarks for Mozilla, the Firefox browser and their other products.
 These guidelines help everyone who works with Mozilla protect Mozilla’s brands.